FabianGosebrink/offering-solutions-html/homepage/content/blog/2022-07-09-getting-started-angular-strictly-typed-teactive-forms.md

 image: blog/aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

 With Angular 14 the Angular Team provided a new very demanded feature: [Strictly Typed Reactive Forms](https://blog.angular.io/angular-v14-is-now-available-391a6db736af).
 That solves a lot of problems when interacting with Angular Forms, as we have the type of the model we are representing with the form now, instead of an `any` "type" we had before.
-But let's dive into this step by step.
+But let's have a look at this step by step.

 ## The Problem